SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/privacy.md

 ### Cookies and Analytics

 This site uses [Google Analytics](https://analytics.google.com) loaded via [Google Tag Manager](https://tagmanager.google.com) to gather usage statistics.
 We use no other analytics frameworks, trackers, or other cookies.
+All IP address information is anonymised using [IP anonymisation in Google Analytics](https://support.google.com/analytics/answer/2763052).